-- Consult with physicians to determine treatment plans
+- Consulting with physicians to determine treatment plans

-- Perform diagnostic tests, such as measuring lung capacity
+- Performing diagnostic tests, such as measuring lung capacity

-- Treat patients using a variety of methods, such as aerosol medications and chest physiotherapy
+- Treating patients using a variety of methods, such as aerosol medications and chest physiotherapy

-- Obtain and analyze blood and sputum specimens
+- Obtaining and analyzing blood and sputum specimens

-- Teach patients how to use equipment and take medications
+- Teaching patients how to use equipment and take medications

 Because the patients in need of respiratory care range so widely, Respiratory Therapists are able to land jobs in a variety of settings, such as:

 - Acute care hospitals

 In some hospitals, RTs are involved in related areas of the field – such as diagnosing breathing problems for those with sleep apnea, or counseling to patients on how to stop smoking, or helping out in the critical care unit (such as when the COVID-19 pandemic first hit).
 Breathing issues cause, and are caused by, different factors, which is why Respiratory Therapists are needed in so many areas of the healthcare system.